Lloyds share sale raises prospect of UK's complete exit by 2015

 "This is another step in the long journey in putting right what went so badly wrong in the British economy," Finance Minister George Osborne said.

-"It's another step in repairing the banks, it's another step in getting the money back for the taxpayer, and it's another step in reducing our national debt," Osborne added.
+"It's another step in repairing the banks, it's another step in getting the money back for the taxpayer, and it's another step in reducing our national debt," Osbourne added.

 The shares were sold to unnamed investment institutions at 75 pence per share, a 3 percent discount to Lloyds' closing price on Monday.
 Sources with direct knowledge of the transaction said it was 2.8 times covered by demand.